-Sony, based in Japan, is one of the leading consumer electronics companies in the world.
-Sony has been a pioneer in display industries for many years.
+Sony, based in Japan, is a multinational consumer electronics company, a pioneer in the display industry for many years.

 1-7-1 Konan